India–Pacific Islands relations: Overview

 The pacific island nations have been a prominent topic in discussions of the Quadrilateral Security Dialogue that India is a part of.

+Although India maintained diplomatic relations with several Pacific Island countries following their independence in the 1970s and 1980s, engagement remained limited for several decades because of geographical distance and modest economic ties.
+India's interaction with the region was primarily conducted through multilateral forums such as the United Nations and the Pacific Islands Forum, where India became a Dialogue Partner in 2002.
+Bilateral engagement expanded significantly during the 2010s under India's Act East Policy, culminating in the establishment of the Forum for India–Pacific Islands Cooperation (FIPIC) in 2014 to institutionalize regular high-level dialogue with the fourteen Pacific Island countries.

 Climate change diplomacy

 Pacific island nations regularly advocates in international forums for the reduction in greenhouse gas emissions from large economies such as the United States, China, and India.
 One particularly strong advocate is Vanuatu, motivated in part by the fact that Vanuatu is one of the most vulnerable nations in the world to the effects of climate change.
 A call by Vanuatu's president Nikenike Vurobaravu to develop a 'fossil-fuel non-proliferation treaty' was criticised by Indian commentators as 'misplaced in intent and purpose'; claiming that it would deter Indian development.
 India's position is that coal should only be 'phased down' and not 'phased out'.

-In response to India's protesting the language of the resolutions at the Glasgow climate conference, the Alliance Of Small Island States attempted to make fossil fuel elimination a part of national climate plans at COP27.
+In response to India's protesting the language of the resolutions at the Glasgow climate conference, the Alliance of Small Island States attempted to make fossil fuel elimination a part of national climate plans at COP27.

 Opposition also emerged between India and pacific island nations during the Bonn conference.

+Climate change has become a central area of cooperation between India and Pacific Island countries, many of which are among the world's most vulnerable states to sea-level rise and extreme weather events.
+India has supported climate adaptation, disaster resilience, renewable energy deployment, and sustainable development initiatives in the Pacific through bilateral assistance and multilateral platforms such as the International Solar Alliance.
+India has also emphasized cooperation with Pacific Island countries on issues relating to Small Island Developing States (SIDS) during international climate negotiations.

 Nation-specific relations

 Fiji

 Relations between India and Fiji are strong, for a number of historical reasons.
-Some of these include the fact that 40% of people in Fiji are of ethnic Indian descent, known as Indo-Fijians.
+Some of these include the fact that 38% of people in Fiji are of ethnic Indian descent, known as Indo-Fijians.
 Mahendra Chaudhry became the country's first Indo-Fijian prime minister in 1999.
+Indians were first introduced to Fiji in the 1880s.
+Soon after, many indentured servants came to the island for work, some of whom stayed.